onap/sdc-sdc-workflow-designer/README.md

 - CS_PASSWORD &mdash; Cassandra password if CS_AUTHENTICATE is *true*.

+- SSL_ENABLED &mdash; whether ssl authentication must be used to connect to application.
+A *false* will be assumed if this variable is not specified.

+- SSL_KEY_PASSWORD &mdash; SSL key password if SSL_ENABLED is *true*.

+- SSL_KEYSTORE_PATH &mdash; SSL Keystore path if SSL_ENABLED is *true*.

+- SSL_KEYSTORE_TYPE &mdash; SSL Keystore type if SSL_ENABLED is *true*.

 - JAVA_OPTIONS &mdash; optionally, JVM (Java Virtual Machine) arguments.

 ### Example

 Assuming you have a dedicated Cassandra container as described in Database section, and the access to it is not protected with a password.
-The following command will start a backend container:
+The following command will start a backend container without SSL support:

 `docker run -d --name workflow-backend -e SDC_PROTOCOL=http -e SDC_ENDPOINT=$(docker inspect sdc-BE --format={{.NetworkSettings.IPAddress}}):8080